farfanoide/yat.sh/README.md

 ### Helpers:

+  > Most of these are pretty self explanatory

   1. Session helpers:

       ```bash
       new_session  # => this is the only required command on any session file.
       set_env      # => set environment vars